(Latest version is 0.9.0, November 14 2016)

 Where can I download SIGIL?

 The SIGIL header is available here.
-Precompiled libs are provided for the following platforms (header files also included):
+Precompiled libs are provided for the following platforms (header files are also included in these .zip files):

 - MSVC 10 2010 32-bit or 64-bit